japila-books/apache-spark-internals/docs/storage/BlockManager.md

 putSingle...FIXME

-putSingle is used when TorrentBroadcast is requested to xref:core:TorrentBroadcast.adoc#writeBlocks[write the blocks] and xref:core:TorrentBroadcast.adoc#readBroadcastBlock[readBroadcastBlock].
+putSingle is used when TorrentBroadcast is requested to core:TorrentBroadcast.md#writeBlocks[write the blocks] and core:TorrentBroadcast.md#readBroadcastBlock[readBroadcastBlock].

 == [[getRemoteBytes]] Fetching Block From Remote Nodes